The Ultimate Guide to a Cannabis-Friendly Road Trip

 How to travel

 It’s time to pick your vehicle of choice.
 If vanlife has intrigued you but you aren’t ready to leave your home full-time, try testing it out with a van rental or an RV.
 These provide the luxury of having a flexible basecamp for adventures, while giving you easy access to open air for your cannabis activities.
-Another option is to elevate your road trip game with car camping.
+Another option is to get creative with car camping, turning the trunk of your car into a cozy bedroom.

 Where to stay